Ingredient Watch List: Dimethicone, the Smoothing Silicone That Exacerbates Acne

 The answer?
 Purchase your skin care products from conscientious manufacturers who care about using truly nourishing ingredients.
 As for hair care products?
 The ingredient is less likely to cause any personal adverse effects when used on the hair, as long as you don’t soak in it (as in a bath) afterwards.

-Oh, and by the way, you already knew, but Annmarie Gianni Skin Care stays completely away from dimethicone and any other silicone products.
+Oh, and by the way, you already knew, but Annmarie Skin Care stays completely away from dimethicone and any other silicone products.

 - Phenyl trimethicone